es-ude/elastic-ai.creator/elasticai/creator/vhdl/README.md

 # Structure of the translator

-The actual translator, which can translate a model into a VHDL implementation, can be found in the package `elasticai.creator.vhdl.translator`.
-An implementation for translating PyTorch models to VHDL can be found in the module `elasticai.creator.vhdl.translator.pytorch.translator`.
+The actual translator, which can translate a model into a VHDL implementation, can be found in the package `elasticai.creator.vhdl_for_deprecation.translator`.
+An implementation for translating PyTorch models to VHDL can be found in the module
+`elasticai.creator.vhdl_for_deprecation.translator.pytorch.translator`.

 ## Translation with the help of templates